RuiSantosdotme/RPi-Pico-W-MicroPython-eBook/README.md

 # Learn Raspberry Pi Pico/Pico W with MicroPython

-Complete project details at https://RandomNerdTutorials.com/raspberry-pi-pico-w-micropython-ebook/
+More information about the eBook: https://RandomNerdTutorials.com/raspberry-pi-pico-w-micropython-ebook/